bstrie/rust-rustic/README.md

 ## Platforms

 Tested on Linux.
-Should work on Mac and Windows with a few tweaks (readline support unavailable on Windows).
+Should probably work on Mac and Windows (readline support unavailable on Windows).

 ## Installation

 The file you want to be executing is in the `build` directory in the Git repository (the `.rc` and `.rs` files are just there to appease Cargo).
-If you install it via Cargo (`cargo install rustic`), Rustic will be in `~/.cargo/bin`.
+If you install it via Cargo (`cargo install rustic`), Rustic will be in `.cargo/bin`.

 Rustic requires Python 3 to run.
-Yes, Rust itself only requires Python 2.6, but Python's subprocess library changed substantially between 2.6 and 2.7, and as long as we're introducing version incompatibilites we may as well go for the gusto.
+Yes, Rustc itself only requires Python 2.6, but Python's subprocess library changed substantially between 2.6 and 2.7, and as long as we're introducing version incompatibilites we may as well go for the gusto.

 (Why not implement it in Rust, you ask?
 Because as a tool for learning the language, it's not very useful for a REPL to undergo constant breakage due to the rapidity of language development and inevitable syntax changes.
-(Also, I needed a REPL before I could even begin to learn Rust.))
+(Also, I needed a REPL before I could even begin to learn Rust.)
+If you'd prefer a real REPL written in rust, try [rust-repl](https://github.com/bleibig/rust-repl).)

 Also, naturally, Rustic requires a functioning version of Rustc.